fjmiller/HomeAssistant/Battery_Sensor/README.md

 ## Install Process
   * Copy the yaml from sensors.yaml and place it in your configuration.yaml file under the sensors: heading.
 This will create sensor.low_battery_entities.
 The state will be the number of entities in error state with an attribute of entities, a comma delimited list of the entity_id's.

-  * Copy the automations.yaml and place it in your automations.ayaml.
-This will control the frequence the sensor will check each device.
+  * Copy the automations.yaml and place it in your automations.yaml.
+This will control the frequency the sensor will check each device.

   * configure group.exclude_from_battery for entities that this process should disregard.
   ```